Nadine1818/ecommerce-sales-agent/README.md

 Built with Flask + Jinja templates, protected end-to-end by a `login_required(role="admin")` decorator — a logged-in customer cannot reach any dashboard route, nor can an anonymous visitor.

-The assessment only requires business data to be *displayed*; full add/edit/delete is only explicitly required for RAG data.
-This dashboard goes a step further and provides full CRUD for products and customer accounts too, since that's what a real store admin would actually need day to day:
+The dashboard provides full CRUD for products, customer accounts, and RAG data, with orders kept read-only:

 - **Products — full CRUD** (`/dashboard/products`): add, edit, and delete products.
 Add/edit immediately embeds the product into the RAG knowledge base too (same `add_or_update_item` call the RAG management pages use), so a newly added product is searchable by the chat agent right away, with no separate `ingest_knowledge_base.py` run needed.
 Deleting a product that appears in existing order history is blocked (order pages already fall back to "(deleted product)"/"Product #<id>" for a genuinely missing product, but the dashboard doesn't let that happen by default) — deleting a product only in someone's cart is allowed and clears the matching cart line, and its RAG entry is removed at the same time.
 - **Customers — full CRUD** (`/dashboard/customers`): add, edit, and delete customer accounts.
 This is deliberately scoped to `role="customer"` only — there is still no path, including this one, that creates or edits an *admin* account from the UI (the one admin account remains seeded directly via `seed.py`), preserving the original "no self-service path to admin" design.
 Deleting a customer with existing order history is blocked for the same reason as products; deleting one with no orders cascades their cart automatically (`User.cart`'s existing `cascade="all, delete-orphan"` handles this).
 - **Orders — view-only** (`/dashboard/orders`): orders remain read-only by design — an order is a historical record of what was actually purchased, and editing it after the fact isn't something a real store would want either.
-- **RAG data — full CRUD**, as explicitly required:
+- **RAG data — full CRUD**:
   - `/dashboard/rag` — lists every FAQ and policy currently in the knowledge base
   - `/dashboard/rag/add` — add a new FAQ or policy (immediately embedded and searchable)
   - `/dashboard/rag/edit/<item_id>` — edit an existing entry in place (re-embeds on save)